Voyage of the Zeno brothers: Alleged voyage

 Nicolò and Antonio are notable for a number of letters and a map (the so-called "Zeno map") published in the year 1558 by one of their descendants, also named Nicolò Zeno.
-This descendant was a historian who has published other works on the history of Venice.
-The letters, allegedly written by the brothers around 1400, describe a voyage of exploration that they say they undertook throughout the North Atlantic (and, by some interpretations, to North America) under the command of a prince named Zichmni (whom some have identified as Henry Sinclair).
+The letters, written allegedly by the brothers about 1400, describe a voyage of exploration that they say they made throughout the North Atlantic (and, by some interpretations, to North America) by command of a prince named Zichmni (whom some have identified as Henry Sinclair).
 Some commentators have suggested that a descendant, William Sinclair (c.
 1404 – c.
 1484), the builder of Rosslyn Chapel, had knowledge of Henry Sinclair's involvement with the Zeno brothers and had decorated the interior of the chapel with carvings of plants discovered during the voyage.
-This claim of "proof" that the voyage took place has been discredited.
+This claim of "proof" that the voyage occurred has been discredited.

-The letters and accompanying map are controversial and are regarded by at least one historian as a hoax, perpetrated either by the Zeno brothers themselves or by their descendant who wrote a narrative which he said was based on what was left of letters that he had torn up as a boy.
-In 1989, Italian scholar Giorgio Padoan published a study suggesting that there is some authenticity in their travels and that Nicolò is not to be found in any document between the years 1396–1400 (so he could have been at least in Iceland), while Andrea Di Robilant has written a book on this possibility.
+The letters and accompanying map are controversial and are regarded by at least one historian as a hoax, perpetrated either by the Zeno brothers themselves or by their descendant who wrote a narrative which he said was based on what was left of letters that he had torn apart as a boy.
+In 1989, Italian scholar Giorgio Padoan published a study influenced by Pohl's belief that Sinclair went West in 1398, suggesting that there is some authenticity in their travels and stated correctly that Nicolò is not to be found in any document between the years 1396–1400 (so he could have been at least in Iceland).